7 Things You Should Know About Virginia Wine

 Despite Jefferson’s failed attempt at wine production on his Monticello estate in Charlottesville, Virginia’s “terroir” (pronounced “ter-wahr,” the total natural environment in which the wine is produced) is perfect for growing grapes.

 Don’t believe me?
-Just look at the vast number of wineries across Virginia (several hundred and growing).
+Just look at the vast number of wineries across Virginia: 300+ and growing.

-The combination of the climate, soil, and elevation have attracted winegrowers, resulting in a thriving wine industry and the nickname “the Napa Valley of the East Coast.”
+The combination of the climate, soil, and elevation aka terroir (pronounced “tare-war”) have attracted winegrowers, resulting in a thriving wine industry and the nickname “the Napa Valley of the East Coast.”

 3. Virginia has become a top destination on the East Coast for wine and winery tourism.